 Pressed for time in the morning?
-The easy, no-cook cheese-and-herb mixture in this omelet should be your go-to filling.
-The creamy, tangy goat cheese plays nicely with just about any fresh herb.
-For a weekend breakfast, roast some lemony potatoes to serve on the side.
+The easy, no-cook cheese-and-herb mixture in this omelet should be your go-to filling (it’s also great for using leftover bits of whatever cheese and herbs you happen to have on hand).
+For a weekend breakfast—or any-day dinner, even—make our Lemon-Oregano Roast Potatoes recipe to serve on the side.

 - 2 tablespoons fresh chèvre (goat cheese), at room temperature (about 1 ounce)

 - 2 teaspoons finely chopped fresh herbs, such as parsley, chervil, or chives, plus more to garnish

 1In a small bowl and using a rubber spatula, mash the goat cheese with the measured herbs until combined; set aside.

 2Whisk the eggs, milk, salt, and pepper in a medium bowl until pale yellow and the egg yolks and whites are evenly combined.
 Set a serving plate aside.

 3Melt the butter in an 8-inch nonstick frying pan over medium heat until foaming.
 Add the egg mixture and stir constantly with a rubber spatula, moving the eggs around the pan until they form small curds, about 2 to 3 minutes.

 4Gently shake the pan and use the spatula to spread the egg mixture evenly across the pan—the top of the eggs should have a creamy consistency.
 Evenly spoon the goat cheese mixture down the middle third of the egg mixture.

 5Remove the pan from heat.
 Using the spatula, fold a third of the omelet over and onto itself.
 Gently push the folded side of the omelet toward the edge of the pan.
 Tilt the pan over the serving plate and roll the omelet onto the plate, seam side down.

 6Garnish with additional herbs and serve immediately.